sashamakarenko/fixpp/readme.md

 ## Sending API

 You will have to include SenderApi.h to build FIX messages with `fixpp`.
 It offers both
-- low level buffer construction with FixBufferStream
+- low level buffer construction with `FixBufferStream`
-- and reusable memory approach with ReusableMessageBuilder
+- and reusable memory approach with `ReusableMessageBuilder`

 ### FixBufferStream

-This structure has two attributes: `begin` and `end`.
+This class has two attributes: `_begin` and `_end`.
 Respectively pointing to the message's first and past last byte.
-Each time a new field is inserted `end` will shift forward accordingly.
+Each time a new field is inserted `_end` will shift forward accordingly.
 In most cases the fields will be appended as tag-value pairs:
 ```cpp
 execReport.append<ClOrdID>("OID4567");
 execReport.append<QtyType>( QtyTypeEnums::UNITS );